Kishanjay/LacunaV2-evaluator/README.md

 accordingly.

-_Note: the reason why the Lacuna runner is split up into chunks is to prevent getting heapmemory errors which is a known issue_
+_Note: the reason why the Lacuna runner is split up into chunks is to prevent getting heapmemory errors which for some reason occcur when running the script for a long period of time_

 `node todomvc_lacuna.js -o 0`
 `node todomvc_lacuna.js -o 10`